microsoft/CromwellOnAzure/README.md

       . *Note: this level of access will result in a warning during deployment, and will not use the latest VM pricing data.</i>  [Learn more](/docs/troubleshooting-guide.md/#How-are-Batch-VMs-selected-to-run-tasks-in-a-workflow?).
 Also, you must specify the resource group name during deployment with this level of access (see below).*
    4. Note: if you only have `Service Administrator` as a role assignment, please assign yourself as `Owner` of the subscription.
 3. Install the [Azure Command Line Interface (az cli)](https://docs.microsoft.com/en-us/cli/azure/?view=azure-cli-latest), a command line experience for managing Azure resources.
-4. Run `az login` to authenticate with Azure
+4. Run `az login` to authenticate with Azure.

 ### Download the deployment executable